Sheldon Jackson College: Sheldon Jackson Museum

 The Sheldon Jackson Museum is a Native American museum located on the former campus of Sheldon Jackson College.
 Many of the artifacts were originally collected by Rev. Sheldon Jackson in his travels through rural Alaska.
 Sheldon Jackson Museum was founded in 1887, making it the oldest museum in the state of Alaska.
 When it outgrew its temporary quarters, a new specially dedicated concrete structure was constructed between 1895 and 1897 and, upon completion, became the first concrete structure built in Alaska.

 The museum, collection, and grounds are owned and administered by the State of Alaska.
 Organized within the Alaska Department of Education & Early Development, Division of Libraries, Archives and Museums, the Sheldon Jackson Museum was purchased by the State in the mid-1980s during the administration of Governor Bill Sheffield.

 Collection

 Over 5,000 artifacts are housed in the museum.
 1,800 are on permanent display in the gallery.
 Over 3,000 of the objects were originally collected by Rev. Sheldon Jackson in his travels throughout Alaska.
 The museum's collection exclusively focus on Alaskan Native groups such as the Aleuts, Athabascans, Eskimos, and Tlingit/Tsimshian.

 An affiliated advocacy group, Friends of the Sheldon Jackson Museum, sponsors several museum programs including the Alaska Native Artist Residency Program during the summer months and the Share Your Culture/ Share Your Research speaker series during the winter.

+Outer Coast College

+Since 2018, Outer Coast College has been hosted on the main campus.